Xamarsia/simple-photo-sharing-platform/README.md

   - All users can view the list of users who liked a post.
 - __News:__ News feed of posts is displayed for all users.
 - __Security:__
-  - Authentication is implemented using Firebase Authentication because it leverages industry standards such as OAuth 2.0.
+  - Authentication is implemented using OAuth 2.0 ( Firebase Authentication ).
   - Strict validation for user inputs and data integrity.
   - Custom exception handler to identify and debug errors.
   - Using DTOs to encapsulate data and transport it without any business logic.